Book an appointment using SetMore

 5. the amount and duration of any spousal support (alimony)

-If spouse are able to reach an agreement all issues then it is a matter of drafting the necessary paperwork, waiting the required time period according to Texas law, proving up the divorce decree in Court and then the parties are divorced.
+If spouses can agree on all issues, the uncontested divorce attorney’s task involves drafting the necessary paperwork, waiting for the time period required by Texas law, proving up the divorce decree in court, and then finalizing the divorce.

 Advantages of Uncontested Divorce

-The biggest advantage of uncontested divorce is cost.
-An uncontested divorce in Spring, Texas that stays uncontested divorce is almost always the least expensive way of getting divorced.
+Cost is the biggest advantage of uncontested divorce.
+An uncontested divorce in Spring, Texas that stays uncontested is almost always the least expensive way of getting divorced.

-It may take longer than 60 days even if the parties are agreed depending upon the amount of property involved and the customization that the parties want in their divorce decree.
-An example would be if the parties wanted a specialized visitation schedule for a spouse who has an usual work schedule such as someone in the military or an airline pilot this may take more time to draft than the regular Texas Standard Possession Order.
+It may take longer than 60 days even if the parties agreed, depending upon the amount of property involved and the customization that the parties want in their divorce decree.
+An example would be if the parties wanted a specialized visitation schedule for a spouse who has an usual work schedule such as someone in the military or an airline pilot.
+This may take more time for an uncontested divorce attorney to draft than the regular Texas Standard Possession Order.

 Can we use the same lawyer?

 A divorce lawyer can only represent one spouse in a divorce in Texas.
-In Texas representing more than one spouse is considered a conflict of interest.
-This is because under the Texas Ethical Rules for lawyers it is presumed that spouses in a divorce have different interests.
-The Texas ethical rules for lawyers prevent lawyers from representing both parties.
-The lawyer must represent one of you and not the other.
-If you and your spouse were to meet with one of the Spring, Texas Divorce Lawyers at the Law Office of Bryan Fagan, PLLC one of the first questions you would be asked is which of you is to be the client and which of you is not.
+In Texas, representing more than one spouse constitutes a conflict of interest.
+The Texas Ethical Rules for lawyers presume that spouses in a divorce have differing interests, prohibiting lawyers from representing both parties.
+Therefore, the uncontested divorce attorney must represent only one spouse.
+If you and your spouse were to meet with Spring, Texas Divorce Lawyers at the Law Office of Bryan Fagan, PLLC, one of the first questions they will ask is which one of you will be the client.

 The Uncontested Divorce Process

-Once divorcing spouses have agreed on all issues, one spouse contacts the Law Office of Bryan Fagan, PLLC and signs a divorce contract.
-An Original Petition of Divorce is then drafted and filed with the Court.
-The non-filing spouse must sign a waiver before a notary public.
-This waiver must then be filed with the Court.
+Once divorcing spouses have agreed on all issues, a spouse contacts the Law Office of Bryan Fagan, PLLC, and signs a divorce contract.
+The lawyer drafts an Original Petition of Divorce then files it with the Court.
+The non-filing spouse must sign a waiver in the presence of a notary public and file it with the Court.

-The spouses must then cooperate to provide all necessary information about the agreements in the divorce the Law Office of Bryan Fagan, PLLC.
-An Agreed Final Decree of Divorce is then prepared.
-Both spouses then sign the Agreed Final Decree of the divorce.
-The Agreed Final Decree of Divorced is then presented to the Court for approval.
+The spouses must cooperate to provide all necessary information for the divorce agreements at the Law Office of Bryan Fagan, PLLC.
+They then prepare an Agreed Final Decree of Divorce, which both spouses sign.
+They present to the Court this Agreed Final Decree to the Court for approval.

-This takes place after 61 days from the time the Original Petition was filed.
-This date is usually selected by the attorneys at the Law Office of Bryan Fagan, PLLC and the filing spouse on a date that is convenient for both.
-This process is referred to as a “prove up”.
-The Agreed Final Decree of Divorce, as well as other supporting documents, is presented to the Court at this time.
+This occurs 61 days after filing the Original Petition.
+The attorneys at the Law Office of Bryan Fagan, PLLC and the filing spouse select this date for convenience.
+This process, known as a “prove up,” involves presenting the Agreed Final Decree of Divorce and other supporting documents to the Court.
 The Lawyers at the Law Office of Bryan Fagan asks the party questions about the divorce, the judge listens to the answers, reviews the documents, and then grants the Divorce.

-If you and your spouse disagree about any issue in your divorce then this process will not work for you.
-If you do not know what assets or debts you and your spouse have and your spouse will not disclose information to you and the Law Office of Bryan Fagan, PLLC to aid in dividing up property and debts then this process will not work for you.
-If You or your spouse wants to file on grounds other than insuportability such as cruelty or adultery then your case is not suitable for the uncontested divorce process.
+If you and your spouse have any disagreements about your divorce, this process won’t be effective.
+Similarly, if you’re unaware of your assets or debts and your spouse refuses to disclose this information to you and the Law Office of Bryan Fagan, PLLC, this method won’t be suitable for dividing up property and debts.
+Additionally, if either you or your spouse intends to file for divorce on grounds other than ‘insupportability’, like cruelty or adultery, then your case doesn’t fit the uncontested divorce process.

 Experienced Divorce and Family Law Representation

-After the first step in the uncontested divorce process takes place involving spouses reaching an agreement on all of the issues in their divorce it is time to move on to the next step.
+After the first step in the uncontested divorce process takes place, which means spouses reached an agreement on all of the issues in their divorce, it is time to move on to the next step.

-Our experienced Spring Texas divorce lawyers then review the terms of your agreement and then help you draft the necessary documents to ensure your agreement is legally enforceable.
+Our experienced Spring Texas divorce lawyers will then review the terms of your agreement and help you draft the necessary documents to ensure your agreement is legally enforceable.

-Our lawyers will guide you through all steps of the uncontested divorce, including issues related to property division, child custody, child support, and alimony.
+Our uncontested divorce attorneys will guide you through all steps of the uncontested divorce, including issues related to property division, child custody, child support, and alimony.

 Ebook